Roderick Seed is a British flute player based in London UK, who made his Carnegie Hall debut in 2010.

 Roderick is a keen advocate of new music, having worked with many composers whilst still a student.
 He has premiered many chamber works by young composers and also a concerto by Nimrod Borenstein as a result of winning the solo award at the London Concerto Competition.
 In 2010, he gave a premiere of a new work written especially for him by Eddie McGuire at the British Flute Society Convention in Manchester.

 Roderick is an active teacher.
 He was Teaching Assistant at the William Bennett International Flute Summer School in 2009 and 2010.
-He has also given masterclasses at the Lizst Academy in Budapest, Hungary and for the Royal Muscat Philharmonic Orchestra in Oman.
-With the Moyse Ensemble, he has given classes and concerts in Japan and at the 2nd Canadian Flute Convention.
-He was on the flute faculty for VSO School of Music in Vancouver.
+He has also given masterclasses at the Royal Academy of Music, Liszt Ferenc Academy in Budapest, and for the Royal Muscat Philharmonic Orchestra in Oman.
+He has given classes and concerts in Japan, Canada, USA, and Europe.
+He was on the flute faculty for VSO School of Music in Vancouver and an honorary jury member for the 7th Internet Competition of Young Performers "My Favourite Flute".
+He is a member of the ISM (Incorporated Society of Musicians).